 According to Article 23 of the Articles of Association of Goldman Sachs Paraplufonds 3 N.V. the Management Board decides for each type of shares what part of the balance will be allocated to the additional reserve maintained for the relevant type.
 After the aforementioned addition, a dividend, in so far as possible, is paid on the priority shares equal to six per cent (6%) of the nominal value of these shares.
-There is no further distribution of profit on the priority shares.
-The remainder is distributed to the holders of ordinary shares of the relevant type, unless the general meeting decides otherwise.
+There is no further distribution of profit on the priority shares the general meeting decides otherwise.